 - If a request for research data is approved, what will it cost the researcher?

 The cost for a standard extract of official criminal history record information from CJIS is $500 for each iteration, payable in advance of receipt of data.
 Other costs, if assessed, will vary, depending on the kind of data requested, its availability in pre-programmed "standard extracts", and whether programming time or other commitment of personnel resources is required, e.g., for interviews, case file reviews, etc.

 A researcher should complete and submit a Research Application.
 Instructions attached to the application provide information about DPSCS's response timeframes.
 The Departmental Research Committee meets six times per year, and completed Research Applications must be received not later than one week before the meeting date.
-The last meeting in 2012 will be held on November 13th.
-Scheduled meetings for 2013 are as follows: January 15, March 19, May 21, July 16, September 17 and November 19.
-Scheduled meetings for 2014 are as follows: January 21, March 18, May 20, July 15 and September 16.
+The remaining meetings in 2014 are September 16 and November 18th.
+Scheduled meetings for 2015 are as follows: January 20, March 17, May 19, July 21, September 15 and November 17, 2015.